Sumanathilaka/Survival-Time-Prediction-of-a-patient-using-LSTM-MLP-DBN/README.md

+# Publication Details
+Improving the accuracy of prediction of lung cancer patient survival time using LSTM Nueral Networks International Conference of Sabaragamuwa University of SriLanka Nov 2019

 # Survival-Time-Prediction-of-a-patient-using-LSTM-MLP-DBN
 This repo is about predicting survival time of a patient using different deep learning techniques.
 Basically many models were developed before in literature .